 Our two-species model, while relatively simple, illustrates the need to incorporate ecological interactions in fisheries management within complex fishery systems.
 Human influences on ecosystems will continue to increase, and understanding species interactions can help us creatively manage these systems given the constraints on what managers can feasibly do.
 While our model adds a layer of complexity not usually considered in most fisheries management models, we understand that there is still significant complexity inherent in these systems that is not modeled here.
 The exploration of this complexity will allow the integration of multiple ecological and social interactions into fisheries management, as well as provide managers with the tools necessary to sustainably manage fisheries in the most cost- and time-effective way possible.
 Future work incorporating the cultivation-depensation effects of species interactions can provide empirical evidence supporting the importance of considering ecological interactions in managing complex systems.
 Increasing complexity of these models to include energetics can also reveal the consequences of alternative stable states on the life history of both the dominant and non-dominant species.
 Another layer of complexity to consider is the social component of fisheries.
 Management goals, ultimately, are focused on maintaining a system in a ‘desired’ stable state, however, what is ‘desired’ is determined by human desires.
 An understanding of how ecological interactions (specifically through cultivation-depensation mechanisms) will respond to changing harvest pressure can reveal how managers can respond to changing demands from stakeholders in their system.

 Integration of ecological dynamics into adaptive management of freshwater fisheries can increase managers’ ability to maintain systems in a desired stable state, reducing the likelihood of unexpected or undesirable outcomes, while using standard interventions and reducing overall costs.
 Experimental reductions in competitor abundance coupled with various stocking regimes is one example of how the knowledge here can be used to design an adaptive management experiment that generates new knowledge about how to creatively manage a fishery.
-Furthermore, our fairly robust knowledge on ecological interactions can and should be incorporated into the management of aquatic systems to help solve complex problems now.
+Furthermore, our existing understanding of ecological interactions can and should be incorporated into the management of aquatic systems to help solve complex problems now.
 While our understanding of ecological interactions between species remains incomplete, we do understand some food webs and species fairly well.
 The wide breadth of knowledge we do have can play an integral role in building resilient fisheries.
 By taking a more ecosystem-oriented view of management, we can improve outcomes and identify areas for further exploration when our actions produce unexpected outcomes.